 I just got home from attending the Zeiss Victory SF Experience tour.
 This press event celebrated the release of their new world-class SF Binocular.
 Zeiss took us on a tour of their factory in Wetzlar, Germany.
 There we saw how they assemble their new Victory SF binoculars.
 The extensive testing they do ensures a high level of quality control.
 That visit impressed all of us!
-Between travelling and a tour of the lovely old town section of Wetzlar Germany, we birded little on our first day.
+Between traveling and a tour of the lovely old town section of Wetzlar Germany, we birded little on our first day.

 Much of our birding time there involved common hedge and garden birds.
 Anyone with much European birding experience knows these birds intimately.
-Since I?d not previously visited continental Europe, these common birds delighted me!
+Since I’d not previously visited continental Europe, these common birds delighted me!
 I enjoyed common birds like Chiffchaff, Blackcap, Black Redstart, Short-toed Treecreeper, Fieldfare, Serin and others.
 It was also a chance to get to know my fellow trip participants.
 There were a lot of really good birders on this trip, and I benefited greatly from their experience and knowledge.

 On to Frankfurt